PrecisionApps/app-support-skincare/README.md

 ## Privacy Highlights

-- **No biometric data collected** – no facial geometry, recognition templates, or depth maps
+- **No data collected or stored** – we only process images, no data is retained
 - **2D image only** – only the image file you upload is processed
 - **Secure processing** – images are sent to our secure backend to be processed by an LLM
 - **Not permanently stored** – images are not saved in databases or used for training